Antonoir1/Quantification_of_cell_proliferation/README.md

-# Quantification of cell proliferation (WARNING: WORK IN PROGRESS)
+# Quantification of cell proliferation

 ## Description: